 Preparing educators to be knowledgeable, ethical, caring decision makers for a diverse and changing world.

 Welcome to the College of Education at Kansas State University where we’ve been preparing teachers for more than 150 years.
 We are excited about what your future holds as you transition to life at K-State, and we are grateful you are considering our professional teacher education program.
 Many of our students tell us they always wanted to be a teacher while others tell us they were inspired to become a teacher – because of a teacher.
 That may be you someday.

 We deeply appreciate your interest in the college and the profession and look forward to seeing you as a student, and later as an alum.
 If you are interested in visiting us to learn more about the university and our programs, consider signing up for an Education Experience Day.
+For more information, please see our online EDCAT Experience brochure below.
 With purple pride,

 Dean Debbie Mercer

 Available on campus and online, elementary education provides a foundation of knowledge and skills for future K-6 grade teachers.
 Students are required to complete 15 hours in a content area of concentration that will enhance their teaching in the elementary classroom.
 Please see the Elementary Education Bachelor's Degree web page for curriculum guides and program requirements.

 The secondary education program prepares students to teach in grades 6–12.
 Secondary educators teach in high schools, junior high schools, and middle schools and prepare to teach in one or more teaching fields.
 Please see the Secondary Education Bachelor's Degree web page for curriculum guides and program requirements.